A Planting Guide for Bare-root Deciduous Trees

 Digging the Hole

 Bare-root trees need some support while the roots become established in the ground, so you need a stake for your tree.
 This should be strong enough to drive into the ground and be firm and not bend at all.
-Garden Centres and Hardware stores usually sell suitable stakes.
-These should be put in before placing the tree in the hole, so that you don’t accidently damage the roots driving it in after planting.
+Garden centers and hardware stores usually sell suitable stakes, and we even sell them at The Tree Center (you can find them here).
+These should be put in before placing the tree in the hole, so that you don’t accidentally damage the roots driving it in after planting.

 There are a couple of different methods possible.
 A single stake that will be a little taller than the trunk of your tree is a good method.
 Drive this stake well into the ground once you have dug your hole, placing it slightly to one side of where the trunk of your tree is to go.